charlesrocket/p2pool-defcoin/README.md

 * link to whoever's defcoin repo is the main one now
 * alt frontends options investigation
 * firewall rules - were all 4 needed?
+* fix complaint about version being dirty when modifying p2pool/networks/defcoin.py to choose node type.
+After that is fixed, make sure it doesn't complain if you change the web frontend.
+Lastly make sure it wont complain by creating a run.sh script.